AlynxZhou/reframe/README.md

 # Usage

-**Security Warning**: VNC data streams are not encrypted even with password authenciation, so **never** expose this to public network directly!
-Connecting to it via VPN is a better idea.
+**Security Suggestion**: VNC data streams are not encrypted even with password authenciation, so **NEVER** expose this to public network directly!
+Connecting to it via VPN is recommended.

-If you happen to have only 1 connected monitor and you never rotate it, it should work out of the box without modify the example configuration.
+If you have only 1 connected monitor and you never rotate it, it should work out of the box without modifying the example configuration.
 Run `systemctl start reframe-server@example.service` and try connecting to it via port `5933`.

+You need to disable automatic screen blank for **both user session and display manager session**, otherwise the connector might be set to disconnected and we cannot get frames for it.

-If it cannot correctly find your monitor, you need to manually select monitor via DRM card and connector.
+If it cannot find your monitor, you need to manually select monitor via DRM card and connector.

 ## Select Monitor via DRM Card and Connector